PeterDrake/drakepedia/development_tools/intellij_idea.md

 #### Renaming
 Suppose you want to rename one of your variables or methods.
 Using a regular editor, this would be tedious and error-prone because you'd have to find all of the places where you used that name.
 With an IDE, it's much easier.

 Put your cursor in the name you want to change.
 Right click and choose `Refactor` | `Rename`.
 Now edit the name and hit `enter`.
 Boom!
-IntelliJ IDEA changes the name here and everywhere else it is used, *even in other files*!
+IntelliJ changes the name here and everywhere else it is used, *even in other files*!
 ### Tool Windows
-In addition to the main panel where you're editing code, IntelliJ IDEA has several tool windows.
+In addition to the main panel where you're editing code, IntelliJ has several tool windows.
 You can see a list of them in the `View` menu.
 You can turn them on or off from that menu or with the indicated hotkeys.
 You can also drag the borders between them to resize them.

 The tool windows you're likely to use most often are:
 - Project, which gives you an overview of all of your files.